 The museum offers guided tours for a group of up to 30 people.
 Besides the museum tour, the city also offers guided routes for tourists.
-The museum is part of four routes.
+The museum is part of three routes.
 The Literary route, or Ruta Literaria, goes through the modernism scene that Rusiñol and Maragall shared in the late 19th century.
 The Americans Route, Ruta de los Americanos, shows the architecture of the Americans that emigrated to Cuba looking for wealth.
 The Malavasia route shows the grape strain that was so popular on the history of the biggest wineries in Sitges.

 THE MUSEU REOMÀNTIC IS TEMPORARILY CLOSED DUE TO COVID19